 2. Forgetting to focus your home page on conversions

-Even if the majority of your traffic lands on product pages, it’s still important to have a conversion-oriented home page.
+Even if the majority of your , it’s still important to have a conversion-oriented home page.
 All too often, we’ll see home pages that have a lot of fluff and not enough deliberate messaging and internal linking.

 Watch sessions of people navigating your home page.
 Do they just want to engage with the navigation or are they prone to scrolling down?
 How often do they simply go through your hero section?
 Is there a section further down the page that gets a lot of attention?